boardgameio/boardgame.io/docs/api/Client.md

 6. `isActive`: `true` if the client is able to currently make a move or interact with the game.

+7. `clientStatus`: Object containing enviroment data, with following properties:

+* isMultiplayer: `true` if it is a multiplayer game.
+* isConnected: `true` if connection to the server is active.

 ### Arguments

 1. obj(_object_): A config object with the options shown below.